 Actually it is even more extreme than airplane dogfighting, since airplanes have a strict limit of how far up or down they can go.
 Spacecraft have no limit.

 Orientation has no limit as well.
 In Star Trek you never see one ship approach another with one ship flying "upside down", but in reality there is no reason not to.
 In many SF space combat games, one can change the ship's orientation in order to allow different sets of weapon turrets to bear on the enemy.
-Remember that spacecraft are not arrows, if the ship is not thrusting it can rotate to point its nose anywhere it wants while it continutes to travel along its trajectory.

 Things become even more complicated if you are an admiral or sky marshal who is responsible for all the ships in a battle, as opposed to a captain who just commands their own ship.
-Admirals generally control the battle from a room equipped with a Big Board, called an Operations Room or a Combat Information Center.
+Admirals generally control the battle from a room equipped with a Big Board, called an Operations Room or a Combat Information Center (which is NOT the bridge).
 If you are a lucky admiral the battle occurs near a well defended planetary base or orbital fortress.
 This allows you to dictate tactics to your task force without having to worry about being personally attacked by rude enemy ships.
 But if the battle happens out of communication range of a cozy fortress, you will have to risk your pink hide in the battle.
 You will be in a "flagship", a well defended and strongly armed warship carrying an operations room.
 This is for C2, C3, C2I, or one of the other C4ISTAR military functions.
 The flagship captain will take care of running the flagship while the admiral concentrates on running the battle.

 Naturally the battle will take a catastrophic turn for the worse if the admiral is killed and/or the flagship is destroyed.
 You should locate the operations room deep in the armored core of the spacecraft.
 That absurd exposed bridge on the top of the Starship Enterprise would have been shot off a long time ago.
 The same goes for the bridge on Space Battleship Yamato.